Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the two parameters, and the description adds no additional semantic value beyond what the schema already provides.
-Baseline score of 3 is appropriate.
+Schema coverage is 100% and both parameters are described in the schema.
+The description does not add further value beyond what the schema already provides, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.